 - 6.5-foot sidewalks on each side of the bridge

 - 5-foot bike lanes on each side between the sidewalk and the road

 Watch the recording of the Sept.
 2, 2021 virtual community meeting to learn more about the project.

 Rendering (above): Railing and lights (current as of summer 2021)

 Rendering (above): Bridge gateway (current as of summer 2021)

-We expect to close the bridge for approximately 12 months starting in June 2023, after school is out.
+We expect to close the bridge for approximately 12 months starting spring 2024.

 Our timeline is as follows.
-We will have more refined schedule information after we select a contractor in early 2023.
+We will have more refined schedule information after a contractor is selected.